 One day, your little one will jump on a bike and be able to ride along with you on all of your outdoor riding adventures.
 Until that day comes, they will just have to ride along with you by the use of a kids bike seat.
 Going on a bike ride together with your little one can be an incredibly rewarding experience for the both of you.
-The purchase of a kids bike seat is a great investment to ensure that your child gets to experience the great outdoors with you.

 Many of the bike seats that are available on the market today come with a myriad of features that makes hitting the trails even easier.
 Some models even come with additional brackets for 29” mountain bike tires with built-in suspension to make climbing those difficult trails with a little partner safer and easier.

 We have compiled a list of some of the best child bike seats that are currently on the market to help you decide which seat will be the best fit for you and your child.
 Before you go out and buy a new seat for your little one, take a moment to consider the things that you want out of your outdoor riding adventures before heading out to the store.

 - Schwinn Carrier